OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

         3. “DROPDOWN_LIST” — This is a dropdown list, for selecting from a fixed set of values.
 It requires that *allowedValues* is also provided.
         4. “CHECK_BOX” — This is a checkbox control.
-It requires that *allowedValues* is also provided, and contains two values, case insensitive, one representing true and another representing false.
+It requires that *allowedValues* is also provided, and contains two values, case-insensitive, one representing true and another representing false.
             * Valid pairs are [“true”, “false”], [“yes”, “no”], [“on”, “off”], and [“1”, “0”].
         5. “HIDDEN” — This hides the parameter from the user interface.
     2. *label* — The user interface label to use when displaying the parameter’s edit control.
 If not provided, the